nickkeat/bbcradioart/README.md

 sudo systemctl daemon-reload

-Reboot the system, or manually get the service to start:
+Start the service:

 sudo service bbcradioart start

 Check the status of the service:

 sudo service bbcradioart status

+Enable the service so it starts on system boot:

+sudo systemctl enable bbcradioart.service